 - removed a bathroom to create a larger dining space (don’t worry, there’s still a full bathroom on the main floor.)

-I will be back soon with the master bathroom renovation, and trust me, it is as drastic of a transformation as this kitchen is.
+I will be back soon with the master bathroom renovation, and trust me, it is as drastic of a transformation as this kitchen remodeling project is.

 3 responses to “Kitchen Renovation: The Emory Project”

 Thank you for such a kind word. 🙂